rohitg00/awesome-devops-mcp-servers/README.md

 - [weibaohui/kom](https://github.com/weibaohui/kom) 🏎️ ☁️/🏠 - Provides MCP multi-cluster Kubernetes management and operations.
 It can be integrated as an SDK into your own project and includes nearly 50 built-in tools covering common DevOps and development scenarios.
 Supports both standard and CRD resources.
 - [wenhuwang/mcp-k8s-eye](https://github.com/wenhuwang/mcp-k8s-eye) 🏎️ ☁️/🏠 - MCP Server for kubernetes management, and analyze your cluster, application health.
 - [kocierik/mcp-nomad](https://github.com/kocierik/mcp-nomad) 🏎️ ☁️/🏠 - MCP Server for nomad management, and analyze your cluster, application health, logs and ACL.
 - [aadarshjain/kubectl-mcp-server](https://github.com/aadarshjain/kubectl-mcp-server) 🐍 🏠 - A STDIO based MCP server for Kubernetes that interacts seamlessly with your local clusters (~/.kube/config) using `kubectl` CLI commands.
-It uses read-only tool for avoiding accidental modifications/deletion of K8s resources unless asked to modify.
+Uses read-only operations by default to prevent accidental modifications/deletion of K8s resources.

 ### ☁️ Cloud Providers